Updated February 19th, 2019

 Have you ever wondered why a realtor gets paid a commission or how it works?
 At some point in time, the approximately 70 – 80% of homeowners who end up using a real estate agent to transact their home will find themselves asking this question.

-Rather than taking home an annual salary, a much more common method of payment for real estate agents is a percentage commission based on a home’s sales price.
-Most American real estate agents will sell around seven houses per year, and because the commission represents a majority of the realtor’s pay, each time they help a home exchange hands is typically for a good chunk of change.
+Rather than taking home an annual salary, the prevalent method of payment for real estate agents is a percentage commission based on a home’s sales price.
+Most American real estate agents will sell around seven houses per year, and because the commission represents a majority of the realtor’s pay, each time they help a home exchange hands is a significant amount of money.

 While paying a commission may seem simple at first glance, it’s actually quite complex.
 In this article, we’ll go into detail on what real estate agent commissions are and how they work.

 Real estate commissions are the fees paid to a real estate agent upon the sale of a home.
 In a real estate transaction, there are two kinds of agents: the buyer’s agent and the seller’s agent.
 A buyer’s agent represents the person buying a home, and the seller’s agent represents the person selling the house.